CristanchoLina/IntegrativeEpiDecisionModel/README.md

 # Supplementary material for the article
-# *Integrative modelling of pathogen spread through animal trade by accounting for farmers’ control decisions* Cristancho Fajardo, Ezanno, Vergu.
+# *Accounting for farmers’ control decisions in a model of pathogen spread through animal trade* Cristancho Fajardo, Ezanno, Vergu. *Scientific Reports 2021*
-Python Simulation Code  for the article *Integrative modelling of pathogen spread through animal trade by accounting for farmers’ control decisions* Cristancho Fajardo, Ezanno, Vergu.
+Python Simulation Code  for the article *Accounting for farmers’ control decisions in a model of pathogen spread through animal trade* Cristancho Fajardo, Ezanno, Vergu* Cristancho Fajardo, Ezanno, Vergu (Scientific Reports 2021)

 - The Epi_decision_function.py script gathers the main functions used in the generatation of the simulated epidemic and decision data presented in the article.
 - The fixed_parameters folder contains the fixed simulation setting, fixed network structure and fixed demographic parameters.
 As well as the notebook on their generation.